Mahi-markus/hotel_info_LLM/README.md

 ### Access Admin Panel

-Visit [http://localhost:8000/admin](http://localhost:8000/admin) and log in with the credentials above.
+- Visit [http://localhost:8000/admin](http://localhost:8000/admin) and log in with the credentials above.
+- After login you see the tables and generated data there

 ---